The extensor carpi radialis longus muscle is an extensor of your wrist and can trigger elbow pain if it is afflicted with trigger points or tensions.

 There is absolutely no reason to worry if you are not able to palpate this muscle.

-Most of the times tight muscle tissue and trigger points do not develop solely in this muscles but with other tender tissues and trigger points in the surrounding muscles.
+Most of the times tight muscle tissue and trigger points do not develop solely in this muscle but with other tender tissues and trigger points in the surrounding muscles.

 The message is this: Just palpate your forearm muscles and realize when areas are tender.